vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. On the **sensor-thl-2000** blade, click **Device Twin**.

+    Closing and then re-opening the device twin will ensure that the updated contents are displayed.

 1. Scroll down to locate the JSON for the **properties.reported** object.

-    This contains the state reported by the device.
+    This contains the device state information **reported** by the device.

 1. Notice that the **telemetryDelay** property exists here as well, and that it has also been set to **2**.